BasicsTime: GMT +1 (GMT +2, Apr - Oct)

 a holiday in Salzburg are July and August, when the main festivals

-months when tourists throng the streets.
+take place and tourists crowd the streets.
 Winter brings winter

 sports enthusiasts into the city on their way to or from the ski